etlbox/etlbox.website/doks_v1.6/content/support/pricing/index.md

 {{< pricing >}}

-### Frequently asked questions

-#### What if I am not satisfied?

-If you are not 100% satisfied with your purchase, we will refund the full purchase price within 30 days of the purchase date.
+## Frequently Asked Questions

 #### Is there a trial version?

-Sure.
-If you download the official nuget package of ETLBox, you can already set it up and use it for testing purposes.
-The connectors are limited to 5.000 rows.
+Absolutely.
+By downloading the official NuGet package of ETLBox, you can set it up and use it for testing purposes.
+The connectors are limited to 5,000 rows.
 For further testing, you can request a trial valid for 45 days.
 The trial key will remove all limitations, and you can fully evaluate the library.
 If you need a renewal of the trial period, no problem, just contact us.

+#### What if I am not satisfied?
+If you are not 100% satisfied with your purchase, we will refund the full purchase price within 30 days of the purchase date.

 #### What about VAT?
 All prices are net without VAT or other local taxes that may apply.

 #### What if I am not a company?

-If you are not a company, please contact us and tell us your country you are residing.
+If you are not a company, please contact us and let us know your country of residence.
 There will be different pricing (normally the net price plus VAT), depending on your region.

-#### Educational, Non-Profit and other licenses
+#### Educational, Non-Profit, and Other Licenses

-If you are interested in other licensing options, please contact us describing your specific needs.
+If you are interested in other licensing options, please contact us and describe your specific needs.

-#### How many licenses do I need to buy?

-Licensing is based on the amount of developers who are working with code that uses ETLBox.
-No additional licensing is needed.
-(You can deploy ETLBox on as many servers and virtual machines as you like, independent of the sizing of the usage of the systems).
-For the REDISTRIBUTABLE license, pricing may also depend on the amount of (expected) customers.

 #### Are there perpetual licenses?

-We want to make sure that you always have access to the latest version and features of ETLBox.
-That's why we promote our annual licenses.
-If you need perpetual licenses, please ask for a quote.
+To ensure you always have access to the latest version and features of ETLBox, we promote annual licenses.
+Under certain conditions you might be eligible for a perpetual license, please ask for a quote.

 #### What if I need to change a subscription?
 Not a problem.
 Just let us know, and we'll create a custom invoice so that you only pay the difference.
 You'll receive a confirmation email upon purchase which can be used as an invoice/receipt.

-#### What means "Chargable option: Source code access"?
+#### What does "Chargable option: Source code access" mean?
 You can optionally purchase access to the ETLBox source code.
-Currently, our source code is hosted on github.com.

-#### What means company wide use?
+#### What does "Company-wide use" mean?

-The standard licenses (STARTUP, BUSINESS, COMPANY, ENTERPRISE) are targeted to a company wide use.
-Only users from the registered company may access any software build on top of ETLBox.
-If you plan to distribute ETLBox as part of your products, please contact us to obtain a REDISTRIBUTABLE license.
+The standard licenses (Personal Use, Company-Wide Use) are targeted at company-wide usage.
+Only developers from the registered company may build software or apps on top of ETLBox.
+If you plan to distribute ETLBox as part of your products to 3rd parties, please obtain a REDISTRIBUTABLE license.

-#### Software as a Service - which license to choose?
+#### Software as a Service - which license should I choose?

-If your SaaS is deployed on servers which are under your control, you can choose between the STARTUP/BUSINESS/COMPANY or ENTERPRISE license.
-Pick the license that matches with the developer count of your team.
+If your SaaS is deployed on servers under your control, you may choose between the Company-Wide Use and Redistributable licenses.
+Please ask for a quote and provide us with a short description of your setup.

 #### What is the REDISTRIBUTABLE license for?

-If you want to use ETLBox in software products or applications that you sell and/or ship to your customers, the REDISTRIBUTABLE  license is the right choice.
-Either if you are going to provide an app which you customers can download or deploy your product on servers which are under the control of your customers, you will need the REDISTRIBUTABLE license.
-With this license, you will get access to ETLBox packages (and source code) where all internal ETLBox license checks are removed.
-These packages allow you to build your own product based on ETLBox, and sell it to your customers as your own software.
-No backlinking/mentioning/additional licensing is needed.
+The REDISTRIBUTABLE license lets you use ETLBox in software products you sell or ship to customers.
+It provides license-check-free packages and source code access, enabling you to integrate ETLBox seamlessly into your own product for distribution without additional licensing requirements.
+No backlinking, mentioning, or additional licensing is required.

-#### How is the REDISTRIBUTABLE license different from other licenses?
+#### What is the Royalits-Free EULA for

-The REDISTRIBUTABLE license comes with a Royality-Free EULA which explicitly allows to redistribute ETLBox as part of your own products.
-The use of ETLBox can be hidden for your customers, and no back-linking or mentioning of ETLBox is needed.
+The REDISTRIBUTABLE license includes a Royalty-Free EULA, allowing you to redistribute ETLBox in your products.
+It provides access to a license-check-free NuGet package and source code, which you can integrate into your projects without limitations or renewal requirements.

-For the redistributable license, you will get access to a nuget package that doesn't have any license checks at all.
-This nuget package can be used in your code without limitations and without license key.
-You will also get full access to the source code.
-This source code will be without any license checks in place, and you are free to integrate this your existing code base (e.g. into your CI/CD pipelines)